 Unless you were living under a rock, there’s no way you didn’t hear about the Beaverton School District boundary change, all thanks to Mountain View…Oh, wait, that’s a middle school.
 No wonder I mistook it for Mountainside.
-After the announcement of the district addition, boundary maps came flying out, trying to find a population balance.
+After the announcement of the district addition, boundary maps came flying out.
 Being in eighth grade, I didn’t pay it much mind.
 It was one of those things that you expect to be figured out on its own, like Russia infiltrating our election.
-Not my problem, but it’s somebody’s.

 The boundary change wasn’t set in stone until the 2017-2018 school year.
 For one year, I could attend the high school that I planned to.
 I was one of hundreds of freshmen forced to move schools.
 You wouldn’t recognize most of us—we blend in.
 But navigating high school is rough as a freshman, and it’s worse as a sophomore.